 The Story Within Annie Funk’s 1912 Page-A-Day Calendar

-The November meeting of the Goschenhoppen Historians will feature a presentation on a previously unknown and fascinationg piece of Annie Funk memorabilia by the retired pastor of the Hereford Mennonite church, Robert Gerhart.
+The March meeting of the Goschenhoppen Historians will feature a presentation on a previously unknown and fascinating piece of Annie Funk memorabilia by the retired pastor of the Hereford Mennonite church, Robert Gerhart.
+Originally scheduled for the November, 2018 meeting, and looked forward to by many, it was canceled due to a snow and ice storm.
 Many in the Goschenhoppen region know the tragic story of Annie Funk.
 Born in 1874 to a Mennonite family in Bally, Annie Clemmer Funk went on to attend the State Normal School in West Chester and the Northfield Bible Training School in Massachusetts.
-After graduation she worked first with a Methodist group among disadvanteged African Americans in Chattanooga, Tennessee, and following that as a YWCA staff member in Patterson, New Jersey, where she worked with young immigrant women.
+After graduation, she worked first with a Methodist group among disadvantaged African Americans in Chattanooga, Tennessee, and following that as a YWCA staff member in Patterson, New Jersey, where she worked with young immigrant women.